mokagio/mokacoding/metallo/src/posts/2025-07-06-delta-emulator-pokemon-emerald-starters.md

 - Espresso
 ---

-A bit of an off topic post, but here's how to load cheat codes in the [Delta emulator](https://github.com/rileytestut/Delta) when playing Pokémon Emeral to catch all three starters.
+A bit of an off topic post, but here's how to load cheat codes in the [Delta emulator](https://github.com/rileytestut/Delta) when playing Pokémon Emerald to catch all three starters.
 That's something I had to figure out today so my son could have all three starters.

-First of all, I'll assume you already had Delta installed, Pokémon Emerlad launched, and have gotten to a point where you can catch Pokémons.
+First of all, I'll assume you already had Delta installed, Pokémon Emerald launched, and have gotten to a point where you can catch Pokémons.

 Loading cheat codes in Delta is straightforward and you can read [the official page](https://faq.deltaemulator.com/using-delta/cheat-codes) for how to.